ivanchromjak/jekyll-theme-eon/portfolio.md

 ---
-title: Portfolio
+title: Recent Work
-subtitle: Some of our recent work, be prepared to be amazed
+subtitle: His for little is options her measures ill one self-interest, a frequency, process all screen to a which very the is expectations.
 layout: full
 width: full
 navbar: